Rang92/AfterFlight/DESIGN.md

 * XML

 #### Datasources
-Will all be done in Parse.
+Will be done by Parse.